sjsrey/ors/ors_address.md

 ## Open Data
 The increasing availability of open data is playing a pivotal role in the evolution of the so called *fourth paradigm of science*.
 The classic pairing of experiment and theory (first and second paradigms) were married to the third paradigm of large-scale computational simulation in the mid-20th century.
-In this triad, data has provided observations about phenomena and was either collected to test particular theories or generated as output in process based simulations about those phenomena.
+In this triad, data have provided observations about phenomena and wer either collected to test particular theories or generated as output in process based simulations about those phenomena.
-In the fourth paradigm, data takes a more leading role in that application of exploratory and data mining technologies to massive and heterogeneous datasets are increasingly being used to generate, rather than test, new hypotheses.
+In the fourth paradigm, data takes a more leading role.
+Applications of exploratory and data mining technologies to massive and heterogeneous datasets are increasingly being used to generate, rather than test, new hypotheses.
 Indeed the central role of data in this context is reflected in an alternative name for this fourth paradigm:  *data-intensive science* [@Tolle:2011fk].

 Regional science has been slow to engage with this new paradigm, and at times has been hostile to the exploratory nature of much of this work.
-I think that hostility reflects traditional paradigms dominating economics where theory informed specifications are viewed in high regard, while exploratory data analysis is often dismissed as measurement without theory.
+I think that hostility reflects traditional paradigms dominating economics where theory-informed specifications are viewed in high regard, while exploratory data analysis is often dismissed as measurement without theory.
 Yet, in an increasingly interdependent and complex world, one which is also generating unprecedented and overwhelming amounts of empirical data, the gap between what extant theory can shed light upon and what remains unknown will only widen.
 If we don't change our ways, we, regional science, will risk the criticism of practicing theory without measurement.
 In a world of big data, over-reliance on theory will limit what we can contribute to science.